Dehydration and UTI: Can Dehydration Cause UTI?

 But what do UTIs have to do with dehydration?

-Does hydration have an effect on bacteria growth in your urinary tract?
+Can dehydration cause UTI?
 Bacterial growth in your urinary tract is usually controlled with a combination of urinary and mucus flow and a release of chemicals targeted at bacterial growth interference .
 It seems logical to suggest that since fluid intake increases the urine volume and frequency of peeing, hydration may help flush out any unfriendly bacteria.
 Forcing the passing of fluids has long been advocated in the therapy of urinary tract infections .
 NHS Scotland also recommends staying well hydrated as a means of preventing UTIs .

 But what’s the evidence?